fai1604/fai1604/README.md

 - ⚡ Fun fact: ...
 -->

-- 📚 I'm a final year Software Engineering student from University of Malaya.
+- 📚 I'm a Software Engineering fresh grad from University of Malaya.
 - 🏠 I'm from Miri, Sarawak
-- 🚀 Aspiring to become a backend developer
+- 🚀 Aspiring to become a software developer/software engineer
-- 👨🏻‍💻 Currently working on my Final Year Project
+- 👨🏻‍💻 Currently searching for job opportunities
 - 👾 On my free time, I love to sit and enjoy a hot cup of coffee  ☕️ :)

 ## Languages: